Work in Canada

 Scrum is an Agile framework that helps teams within various fields such as HR, marketing, design but most often software development and engineering get organized and continuously improve complex projects or products they’re working on.
 Scrum Masters take on various roles during a project but their main duty is to manage the process to ensure that end-goals are accomplished as effectively and efficiently as possible.
 A Scrum Master is like a mechanic, not driving the car but making sure that it’s in proper working order.

 Scrum Masters may work as consultants at various companies or be employed by one company to manage the scrum processes of their products and services.
 To work in Canada you need to secure a temporary job on a work permit or you need to apply for permanent residency to relocate to the country.
-Learn more about these exiting options below!
+Learn more about these exciting options below!

 Find a job: Scrum Master jobs in Canada on Indeed